WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 </div>
 </div>
 {% comment %}
-    It is probably easier from the command line CLI but this is too early of a stage for that.
-In case you know how to get access to a terminal here are a few commands to try:
+    It is probably easier to get info from the command line interface (CLI), but this could be a daunting task if you are not familiar with terminals and commands.
+    In case you know how to get access to a terminal, here are a few commands to try:

     <code>
     bash-4.2# cat /proc/cpuinfo